snehangsude/Spaceship/README.md

 * There are only 10 Repel Bombs so use them scarcely and carefully
 * Colliding with the blockade will return you to the base position and your score would be reset to zero (0)
 * The Spaceship is limited to move only little less than halfway above
+* Be careful of merged blockades - repel bomb works on only one of them

 ### Improvements planned